 +1 315 532 7622 (USA)

 Over the last 9 months, there has been a drastic shift in the way businesses function and this phenomenon is seen across the globe.
-Insurance companies are no exception, infact enterprises that were performers over the last few years are now looking at digital adoption and solutions to transform their business, including efficiency, optimising resources, and enhanced customer experience.
+Insurance companies are no exception, enterprises that were performers over the last few years are now looking at digital adoption and solutions to transform their business, including efficiency, optimising resources, and enhanced customer experience.

 The one functionality that plays a crucial role in the insurance business is “claims”.
 This is the one that can make or break a business.
 Across insurance companies, claims management is a sensitive area that companies are hoping to streamline and ease up.
 There are instances of undue delay in verification of the claims request, authentication of the supporting documents provided, and other elements that lead to losing customers, subsequently leading to loss of business as well.

-It is vital to deploy automation into the processes as it is the only way to achieve speed to market, constant innovation, accuracy in data, gaining insight into customer’s profiles and ease up the claims process.
+It is vital to deploy automation into the processes as it is the only way to achieve speed to market, constant innovation, accuracy in data, gaining insight into customer’s profiles, and ease up the claims process.
 Let us look at the four elements involved in offering a seamless claims process to customers are,

-Delivering an exceptional experience at the moment of truth is the most important objective of the claims process, as that is a critical factor in customer retention.
+Delivering an exceptional experience is the most important objective of the claims process, as that is a critical factor in customer retention.
 However, insurers are challenged to reduce costs – and for claims organizations – that means optimizing processes is also a top priority.
 Superior claims management demands speed and accuracy, but claims operations teams are often challenged with juggling multiple systems that contain customer and claims data, slowing the claims process and increasing the possibility for inaccurate decision making, potential fraud or litigation, or losing a customer by not meeting their service expectations.

 The broad steps in the current claims process flow are: